arsenicallophyes/ScreenDroid/README.md

 threading.Thread(target=multiple_instances_eliminator).start()
 ```
+## New Features

+- **Window Resizing**: Resizing the window is now enabled.
+This feature is currently in beta and not fully implemented, so some issues might occur.
+Using the default size should not have any issues.

 ## QR Code Pairing with Zeroconf

 We have added a new feature that allows for seamless device pairing over the network using QR codes and Zeroconf.
 This feature requires the Bonjour service to be installed, and the app will prompt for admin privileges during the first startup to install the necessary files.
 Here’s how it works: